rabbitmq/rabbitmq-website/site/troubleshooting-ssl.md

 When [new style configuration format](./configure.html#config-file-formats) is used to configure certificate and private key paths, the node will check if the files exist on boot and refuse to start if that's not the case.

+## <a id="verify-file-format" class="anchor" href="#verify-file-format">Check Certificate, Private Key and CA Bundle File Format</a>

+RabbitMQ nodes require that all certificate, private key and CA certificate bundle files be in the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).
+Other formats will not be accepted.

+Files in other formats can be [converted to PEM files](https://aboutssl.org/convert-certificate-to-pem-crt-to-pem-crt-to-pem-der-to-pem/) using OpenSSL CLI tools.

 ## <a id="verify-tls-support-in-erlang" class="anchor" href="#verify-tls-support-in-erlang">Check TLS Support in Erlang</a>